Codes & Standards - Subscribe

 1) This Standard applies to new designs or modifications, large and small, temporary and permanent, to internally and externally engineered solutions, and to commercial off-the-shelf (COTS) products.

-This Standard covers HF in design activities related to construction, commissioning, operation, maintenance, inspection, testing, and decommissioning.
+This Standard covers HF in design activities related to site preparation, construction, commissioning, operation, maintenance, inspection, testing, and decommissioning.

 This Standard applies to HF in design for the following plant states: